pluginsGLPI/doc/source/formcreator/configuration.rst

 * **Name**: Name of the form.
 * **Active**: A form is inactive by default.
 You need to explicitly activate it when it is ready to use.
 * **Category**:
-   * In the simplified interface, categories les catégories permettent de ranger les formulaires par Bloc.
+   * In the simplified interface, categories are used to store forms by group.
    * If you want to use the **service catalog** you must use form categories.

 .. note::
     Form categories are plugin's dropdowns.
-You can add form categories directly when editing a form ising the **+** next to category field.
+You can add form categories directly when editing a form use the **+** next to category field.
 You can do the same from **Configuration > Dropdowns > Form category**.

 * **Direct access on homepage**: Direct access to the form from the GLPI's simplified interface.
  **Description**: displays in the list forms.